 As for Prince Harry, his own longtime pal, Charlie van Straubenzee, wouldn't be an unexpected pick for godfather.
 They've known each other since their prep school days and have remained close family friends since.

-Of course, even if both of those predictions pan out, there could be others, too.
+Of course, there could be others, too.
 As the Duke and Duchess of Cambridge have well established, there's no need to limit godparents to just two — Prince George has seven, Princess Charlotte has five and little Prince Louis has six of his own.

 Where does the royal baby fall in the line of succession?

-While it's highly unlikely that this baby will ever be a king or queen, the child will have a spot in the line of succession to the thrown — right after dad.
+While it's highly unlikely that baby Archie will ever be a king, the child will have a spot in the line of succession to the thrown — right after dad.

 Prince Harry is currently sixth in line, behind father Prince Charles, brother Prince William, nephew Prince George, niece Princess Charlotte and nephew Prince Louis.
-Harry's first offspring will be seventh.
+Archie is seventh.

 When was Meghan and Harry's wedding?